-As of December 31, 2015, Sonic had two operating segments: Franchised Dealerships and EchoPark[®].
-The Franchised Dealerships segment is comprised of retail automotive franchises that sell new vehicles and buy and sell used vehicles, sell replacement parts and vehicle repair and maintenance services, and finance and insurance products.
-The EchoPark[®] segment is comprised of stand-alone specialty retail locations that provide customers an opportunity to search, buy, service, finance and sell preowned vehicles.
+As of December 31, 2016, Sonic had two operating segments: Franchised Dealerships and EchoPark[®].
+The Franchised Dealerships segment is comprised of retail automotive franchises that sell new vehicles and buy and sell used vehicles, sell replacement parts, perform vehicle repair and maintenance services, and arrange finance and insurance products.
+The EchoPark[®] segment is comprised of stand-alone specialty retail locations that provide customers an opportunity to search, buy, service, finance and sell pre-owned vehicles.

 The operating segments identified above are the business activities of Sonic for which discrete financial information is available and for which operating results are regularly reviewed by Sonic's chief operating decision maker to assess operating performance and allocate resources.
-Sonic's chief operating decision maker is a group consisting of the Company's President and Chief Executive Officer, Chief Financial Officer and Executive Vice President of Operations.
+Sonic's chief operating decision maker is a group of three individuals consisting of the Company's Chief Executive Officer and President, Executive Vice President and Chief Financial Officer, and Executive Vice President of Operations.
 The Company has determined that its operating segments also represent its reportable segments.